6 Easy, Tasty Recipes Your Heart Will Love

 Vegetable Kabob Salad

-Why it’s heart-healthy: Leafy green vegetables are a great source of vitamin K which helps protect your arteries and promote proper blood clotting.
+Why it’s one of our heart-healthy recipes: Leafy green vegetables are a great source of vitamin K which helps protect your arteries and promote proper blood clotting.
 Studies show that a higher intake of leafy greens is associated with a lower risk of heart disease.
 Olive oil is loaded with antioxidants and monounsaturated fatty acids which may relieve inflammation and decrease the risk of heart disease.